shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     scenario += marketplace.collect_management_rewards(sp.record(amount = sp.mutez(1000), address = admin.address)).run(sender = admin)
 ```

-Check out the complete code on smartpy. [here](https://smartpy.io/ide?cid=QmVGqtBwNNnxwdFPrnmZYnQGq5PEQGSGMQwrB53rMtuJfg&k=6c6a8bdfdaf5a2893854)
+Check out the complete code on SmartPy [here](https://smartpy.io/ide?cid=QmVGqtBwNNnxwdFPrnmZYnQGq5PEQGSGMQwrB53rMtuJfg&k=6c6a8bdfdaf5a2893854).

-## Deploying the contract
+## Deploy the contract

-Now, We are going to deploy both contracts.
+Now, we are going to deploy both contracts.

-In the smartpy output, click the `Deploy Michelson Project`
+In the SmartPy output, click on `Deploy Michelson Project`

 ![image](../../../.gitbook/assets/tezos-nft-market-10.png)

 Then will open a new page.
 Select the network where you want to deploy the smart contract.
 Then select the account which will be used to deploy the smart contract.

-Now Click on the `Estimated Cost From Rpc` to estimate the fee in tezos to deploy the contract.
-Make sure the account you are using has that much.
+Now Click on the `Estimated Cost From Rpc` to estimate the fee in Tezos to deploy the contract.
+Make sure the account you are using has that much XTZ available.

 ![image](../../../.gitbook/assets/tezos-nft-market-9.png)